benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 1. Evaluate response prediction with leakage-aware cold-drug or cold-cell cross-validation.
 2. Train and save a model, generate novel molecular structures, and rank those structures by predicted response across selected cell lines.

-Generated molecules and response predictions are computational hypotheses only.
-They require chemical, biological, and safety validation before any experimental or therapeutic use.

 ## Model inputs

 Each drug is represented by: